 What puts my child at risk of getting glue ear?

 The risk factors for glue ear are the same as for ear infections.
-See the page on ear infections (particularly the sections 'Who gets ear infections?' and 'What puts my child at risk of getting ear infections?').

 What are the signs and symptoms of glue ear?

-- mishearing things
+- not hear things properly

-- wanting the television up louder
+- want the volume turned up louder

 Reduced hearing may cause behaviour problems such as a lack of concentration or attention.
 Children may feel irritable if they keep missing out on what others are saying.
 Problems with speech and language development could be a sign of glue ear.